manikanda-kumar/oracle/README.md

   - Oracle bundles a prompt plus the right files so another AI (GPT 5 Pro + more) can answer.
 Use when stuck/bugs/reviewing.
   - Run `npx -y @steipete/oracle --help` once per session before first use.
   ```
-- Tip: set `chatgptUrl` in config (or `--chatgpt-url`) to a dedicated ChatGPT project folder so work runs don’t clutter your main history.
+- Tip: set `browser.chatgptUrl` in config (or `--chatgpt-url`) to a dedicated ChatGPT project folder so browser runs don’t clutter your main history.

 **MCP**
 - Run the stdio server via `oracle-mcp`.